qgrid/qgrid.github.io/source/feature/style-api.md

 ## Grid Component style callbacks

-Another way to utilizef style callbacks is appropriate attribute bindings.
+Another way to utilize style callbacks is to use attribute bindings.

 ```typescript